Sarvesh2k/CMCHIS_Chatbot_Tamil/README.md

 In order to facilitate an in-depth understanding of how the code works and how to execute it, I have created a `Documentation.pdf` file that attempts to explain my exploration in this domain.
 Comments have also been provided in the codebase.

+If you want to know about the various tags that you can use in AIML, you can have a look at the `AIML_tag_descriptions.txt` file.

 ## Issues Faced during Development

 1. Named Entity Recognition (NER).